 Not all MIME-parts are message bodies or attachments, and it can be useful to

 operate on those other parts as well.
-For that, there is the function
+For that there is

 mu4e-view-mime-part-action